Monday to Saturday - 8:00 -17:30

 To replace your Oregon car registration online, visit the Oregon DMV website and select the ‘Replace Registration Card’ option.

 You will need to enter your vehicle information and pay a $15 fee.
 Your new registration card will be mailed to you within 5-7 business days.
-If you prefer to replace your car registration by mail, send a written request to the address listed on the back of your renewal notice.

 Include your name, address, date of birth, driver license number and vehicle information.
 Be sure to include a check or money order for the $15 replacement fee.
 Your new registration card will be mailed to you within 21 days.